 Welcome to my little corner of the internet!
 I’m Bek, a food-obsessed baker and home cook, pasta and red wine addict, and cookbook hoarder from Newcastle, Australia.

-I graduated from Newcastle University in 2014 as a Speech Pathologist, and then decided to take a complete 180 and focus my efforts on my true passions – cooking, baking and creating plant-based recipes.
-It was during my four years at Uni that I discovered cooking, and fell in love with baking and all things floury; in exam periods I could often be found in the kitchen at midnight, covered in flour, baking a cake or a tray of brownies instead of studying.
+While I was studying to be a Speech Pathologist (and then a grad dip in writing and literature), I discovered cooking and fell in love with baking and all things floury; in exam periods I could be found in the kitchen at midnight, covered in flour, baking a cake or a tray of brownies instead of studying.
 Procrastibaking was (and is) my jam.

 I started The Floured Kitchen to share my recipes, whether they be original, adapted or found from my mountains of cookbooks.
 Here you will find plant-based recipes made with seasonal produce and more often than not a whole lot of flour.
 I can think of nothing more homey and perfect than the smell of yeasty cinnamon roll dough rising in a bowl on the counter, a fruit pie sizzling as it’s pulled from the oven, a slow afternoon spent baking a pan of olive-oily rosemary focaccia to be eaten alongside a hearty dinner.

 Also pasta.
 Pasta is my one true love.
 I wish I were Italian, but I’m not.
 So I make pasta and pretend.

 I’m not fully plant-based now, though I was for 5 years.
 I eat some seafood (mainly mussels and oysters), though plants are 95% of my diet.
 The recipes I share will always be free of animal products.

 I hope you love the recipes that come out of my floured kitchen.
 If you have any questions feel free to leave a comment or shoot me an email, I do my best to answer all questions and would love to hear from you!